epmoyer/spiro/README.rst

 and fastest when midway between the two curves).
 Once a curve converges, the oposite curve is randomized and the process repeats.

-The overall curve is slowly rotated so that the end point doesn't always sit in the same place boringly.
+The overall curve is slowly rotated so that the start point doesn't boringly sit in the same place.

 .. _`Eric Moyer`: mailto:eric@lemoncrab.com